hamid-murambiwa/Metrics-web-app/README.md

-# Metrics webapp
+# Metrics web app

 > This React capstone project is about building a mobile web application to check a list of metrics (numeric values) and built using React and Redux.
-Data is fetched from the TheDogApi and displayed on two pages and the data is filtered in each page.
-The web app has a home page and details page.
+Data is fetched from the TheDogApi and displayed on two pages.
+The web app has a home page and a details page.

 ## Home page:
 <img width="244" alt="Screenshot 2021-12-23 at 11 41 53" src="https://user-images.githubusercontent.com/71644515/147221304-37df1997-d2eb-4076-be5e-5dbdbb957654.png">